 - Increase competitiveness of the CHC/SOM for funding from multiple research and education or training program sponsors, especially PCORI, AHRQ and NIH

 - Strengthen affiliations with key external partners including DH, VA, KP and CDPHE to increase access to populations and collaboratorsnecessary for certain grants

 - Improve faculty development for both senior and junior faculty interested in outcomes and delivery research by providing an interdisciplinary home for developing research, a mentored training ground and substantial educational activities

 - Improve the ability of the CHC/SOM to recruit both senior and junior faculty interested in health outcomes, health services research, dissemination and implementation (D/I) science, comparative effectiveness and patient centered outcomes research

 - Achieve greater national visibility of the CHC/SOM as leaders in the areas of outcomes, dissemination/implementation and comparative effectiveness research and training

-ACCORDS also has methodologic cores in Qualitative Methods, Practice-Based Research Networks (PBRNs), Biostatistics, Patient-Centered Decisions and Mobile Health (mHealth) & Informatics.
+ACCORDS also has methodologic cores in Qualitative and Mixed Methods Research, Practice-Based Research Networks (PBRNs), Biostatistics, Patient-Centered Decisions and Mobile Health (mHealth) & Informatics.
 These cores provide support to the programmatic areas, as well as consultative support to investigators.
 A major focus of the methodological cores is to provide support for the development of new projects and grant proposals for faculty.